 Just having an intranet isn’t enough

 Simpplr Research ran a regression with a quadratic term, and it extrapolates: investing effort in your intranet program is directly correlated to increasing returns in the state of internal communications.
-If you look at the laggards (x-axis) graph, we can say with confidence that just having a corporate intranet is not enough to improve your overall state of internal communications.
+If you look at the laggards (x-axis) graph, we can say with confidence that just having a corporate platform is not enough to improve your overall state of internal communications.
 There is an increasingly positive relationship between the overall state of IC and the rating of the survey respondents’ intranets.
-In contrast to the laggards, leaders invest more time and resources on the intranet, which improves the overall state of IC.
+In contrast to the laggards, leaders invest more time and resources, which improves the overall state of IC.
 The bottom line is if you want to improve IC, start with improving your intranet.

 Ways to improve your intranet

 If you’re looking for ideas to engage your organization effectively, here are some ways you can begin improving your intranet:

 - Archive old content!
 No one ever asked about yesterday’s news or last year’s benefits.
 In fact, outdated content is a pain and an eyesore for everyone.
 It’s critical to archive or remove all intranet content that is no longer relevant.
 You want to avoid cluttering the intranet because it takes away from it, serving as your organization’s single source of truth for important information.